CallCC: a classic operator that defies intuition

 Epistemic status: essentially a personal note.
 Might have any number of misconceptions.

-A while ago, I was considering the "call with current continuation" operator, a rather magical primitive operation which is included in some functional programming languages, most notably Scheme. call-with-current-continuation can be described as reifying the return operator: it provides a function with an additional argument, which, when called, will cause the function to immediately return.
+I’ve recently been thinking about the “call with current continuation” operator, a rather magical primitive operation which is included in some functional programming languages, most notably Scheme. call-with-current-continuation can be described as reifying the return operator: it provides a function with an additional argument, which, when called, will cause the function to immediately return.
 For example, these programs are equivalent:

 (call-with-current-continuation